QLD Construction Site Accident Lawyers

 Do I need a construction and mining accident lawyer?

-• An effective solicitor will work with a network of professionals, such as medical experts and investigators, to accurately value claims and gather essential evidence.
+• An effective solicitor has a network of professionals, such as medical experts and investigators, to accurately value claims and gather essential evidence.

 • Lawyers can conduct thorough investigations to establish fault and liability, gathering critical evidence like incident reports and documentation of lost income.

-• An experienced construction accident lawyer can help navigate workers’ compensation claims and third-party liability.
+• An experienced construction accident lawyer can help work through workers’ compensation claims and third-party liability.

 Any workplace injury that forces you to take time off work can be the basis for a successful WorkCover claim.
 Construction accidents often qualify because of severe injuries such as:

 Workers’ compensation claims in the construction industry are common, with thousands accepted each year.
 But strict time limits apply to seeking compensation.
-The deadline is generally three years from the accident date, with some rare extensions.
+The deadline is generally 3 years from the date of the accident, with rare extensions.

 There is no maximum compensation limit for work injury common law damages in Queensland, but there are maximum limits on workers’ compensation payments.